 Your right hemisphere has the spatial, intuitive and synthesizer capacity that enables you to ski.
 It tends to get confused by logical, linear and abstract description of how to ski.
-Give instructions that are in sensory language: VAK-E Visual (Image), Auditory (Sound), Kinesthetic (Feeling), language that requires no translating, language that can be acted upon immediately - Experiential (Doing), language that directly leads to doing.
+Give instructions that are in sensory language: Visual (Image), Auditory (Sound), Kinesthetic (Feeling), language that requires no translating, language that can be acted upon immediately.

-d.
-Blooms Taxonomy - Core Concepts, other research

-1. Read and research "Core Concepts".
-Regarding Bloom's Taxonomy, as a learner, do you have to 'understand' the physics or biomechanics of making a turn, in order to be able to turn?
+1. Describe how a new skier/boarder might respond to a lengthy detailed, intricate explanation of the physics behind making their first turn. d.
+Blooms Taxonomy - Core Concepts, other research 1.
+Read and research "Core Concepts".
+Regarding Bloom's Taxonomy, as a learner, do you have to 'understand' the physics of making a turn, in order to be able to turn?
 2. Consider this statement: When you learn a motor skill, you process 'understanding' through your 'body intelligence' using sensory detail.
-Becoming an excellent instructor starts by your becoming very aware of what you are feeling when you are skiing and being about to communicate that simply using both verbal and non-verbal methods.
-Some of the best time training will be simply your paying attention to and focusing on what you are feeling when you ski or ride.

-e.
-Piaget
+Write down how you might communicate to a new skier/boarder what they may want to 'feel' when they are tipping or flattening the ski or board.
+Remember you can use verbal as well as non-verbal communication. e.
+Piaget 1.
 In the "Core Concepts" and elsewhere, you will find information regarding Piaget and the stages of development.
 As a newer instructor, to a large extent, you will be most likely working with children.
 Many ski schools have very excellent and well developed programs for children.
-PSIA/ AASI offers special accreditations for children.

-f.
-Learning Styles - VAK-E and Thinker/Doer/Watcher/Feeler

-Discussion: People also have various learning styles.
+PSIA/AASI offers special accreditations for children.
+What is the single most important fact that you think will help you be successful working with children and why? f.
+Learning Styles - VAK-E, Thinker/Doer/Watcher/Feeler Discussion: People also have various learning styles.
 There are many learning style models, however, the ones that PSIA/AASI uses the most are the VAK(E) model, Kolb's Thinker/Doer/Watcher/Feeler model, McCarthy's Active/Reflective/Big Picture/Parts model.

-For the snow sports instructor, being aware that not all of us approach new learning the same way is essential.
-Being adept at adapting to your guests will facilitate both fun and learning for You.
+For the snow sports instructor, being aware that not all of us approach new learning the same was is essential.
+Being adept at adapting to your guests will facilitate both fun and learning for you.
+1. On the internet are many 'tests' that you can take to learn more about how you learn.
+Try som and write down what your dominant learning style.
+2. What does VAK stand for © Cookie Hale & Paul Jones (PJ)

+November, 2011

-We learn through our experiences.
+3. Exercise: We learn through our experiences.
 Engineering learning experiences is the work of instructors.
 Thoughtful composition of terrain, snow conditions, simple, unambiguous instructions defining experiential 'territory' is the challenge the instructor needs to creatively develop.
 Debriefing and learning from such experiences is the shared task of both instructor and student.